 Since our inception, we have not generated positive cash flows from operations.
 To bridge the gap between payments made to us under our government contracts and grants and our operating and capital needs, we have had to rely on a variety of financing sources, including the issuance of equity securities and convertible notes, proceeds from loans and other borrowings, and the trust funds obtained in the Merger.
 For the foreseeable future, we will continue to need these types of financing vehicles and potentially others to help fund our future operating and capital requirements.
-We believe that based on our current operating cash requirements and expected capital expenditures, and assuming expected receipts from our government contracts, grants and other sources of funding are realized, we will not require additional funding to continue our current level of operations through at least the end of 2011.
+We believe that the funds obtained from the July 2009 Private Placement, existing cash resources, along with cash receipts from contract receivables (a substantial portion of which was unbilled at December 31, 2009) generated under our contracts will be sufficient to enable us to fund our existing research and development programs and support our currently anticipated general and administrative activities through the end of 2010.
+We have based this projection on our current and anticipated operations, which do not take into account any potential future government contracts that may be awarded to the Company, merger and acquisition or corporate partnering activities, or unexpected financial obligations.
+However, to the extent that we are unable to collect our receivables on a timely basis, we may be required to seek short term financing solutions, including either short term indebtedness or through the sale of equity.